sagemath/trac_to_gh/Issue 5044.md

 # Issue 5044: on some systems mwrank dumps core and crashes on exit when run under pexpect

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5044

 Original creator: was